trpc/trpc/www/docs/client/vanilla.md

 slug: /vanilla
 ---

 The magic of tRPC is making _strongly typed_ API calls without relying on code generation.
-With fullstack TypeScript projects, you can directly _import types from the server into the client_!
+With full-stack TypeScript projects, you can directly _import types from the server into the client_!
 This is a vital part of how tRPC works.

 Import the `AppRouter` type into your client from the file your root tRPC router is defined.
 This single type represents the type signature of your entire API.